 Dr. Patrik Brundin has more than 30 years of experience studying neurodegenerative diseases, Parkinson’s disease pathogenesis and therapeutic neural grafting into people with Parkinson’s disease.
 He is one of the top cited researchers in the field of neuroscience with nearly 300 publications on Parkinson’s disease and related topics.

 The Center for Epigenetics is dedicated to the study of epigenetics and epigenomics in health and disease, with the ultimate goal of developing novel therapies to treat cancer and neurodegenerative diseases.
-The Center collaborates extensively with other labs in other VARI centers as well as with external partners to maximize its impact in developing therapies that target epigenetic mechanisms.
+The Center collaborates extensively with other labs in other VAI centers as well as with external partners to maximize its impact in developing therapies that target epigenetic mechanisms.

 The Center for Neurodegenerative Science focuses on the development of novel treatments that slow or stop the progression of neurodegenerative disease, in particular Parkinson’s disease.
 The Center’s work revolves around three main goals: disease modification, biomarker discovery, and brain repair.